lmouline/greycat/README.md

 # Changelog

+## Versino 7 (planned for 20/04/2017)
+    - fix bug in global dictionary
+    - add option in builder to desactivate global dictionary and introspection ability
+    - fix potential NPE into dephased struct proxy for EGraph

 ## Version 6 (11/04/2017)
     - Introducing Hash to check Remote Cache Consistency
     - New API for React Remote Graph usage